Career Development Assessments

 How to Get Started

-First, complete the Request Career Counseling form or send an email to the WSU Global Campus Career Counselor at email@example.com.
-Then, the career counselor will gather some information and help to decide whether testing might be helpful, and which assessments would be most appropriate.
+First, complete the Request Career Advising form or send an email to the WSU Global Campus Career Advisor at firstname.lastname@example.org.
+Then, the career advisor will gather some information and help to decide whether testing might be helpful, and which assessments would be most appropriate.

 - Some assessments are available for free online.
 The official versions can be taken online for a fee.

-- The results of the official versions of the assessments are sent to your career counselor for interpretation.
+- The results of the official versions of the assessments are sent to your career advisor for interpretation.

-- You and the Global Campus career counselor will then discuss your results by phone or online.
+- You and the Global Campus career advisor will then discuss your results by phone or online.